ITLinuxCL/zimbra_intercepting_proxy/README.md

 * `NAMESERVERS`, an IP address of a DNS server that can resolv all mailboxes, including old and new,
 * `ZIMBRA_SOAP`, url of a mailbox where to do the lookups,
 * `DEFAULT_MAILBOX_IP`, one of the mailboxes on the new platform
+* `DEFAULT_DOMAIN`, default domain to add when only the user part is sent
 * `PREFIX_PATH`, the Zimbra 6 use a prefix when sending requests,
 * `MAILBOXES_MAPPING`, this holds the information of the port used in every mailbox.